fahimmiddya/Stock-Prediction-App/README.md

-<h1> <b> Stock Prediction App </h1>
+<h1> <b> Stock Trend Prediction App </h1>
-This web app predicts the closing price of a stock that is given by the user It uses an artificial recurrent neural network called Long Short Term Memory (LSTM) to predict the closing stock price.
+This web app predicts the trend and the closing price of a stock that is given by the user It uses an variant of recurrent neural network called Long Short Term Memory (LSTM) to predict the closing stock price.
  <h2> Deployed at : https://stock-prediction-app.herokuapp.com/ </h2>
  <h2> Deployed at : https://share.streamlit.io/fahimmiddya/stock-predictor/main/app.py</h2>
 </ul>